Top 7 Welding Techniques Every Beginner Should Know

 4. Flux-Cored Arc Welding (FCAW)

-Best for: Thick materials, structural applications
+Best for: Thick materials, structural and industrial applications

 Pros: